Drug Uses & More

 Pregnancy/Breast Feeding Information

-Silagra is not to be used if you are pregnant or expecting a child.
-It may pose risks to your unborn fetus.
-Speak to your doctor for more information on this.
+Intagra is an oral therapy for curing male impotency.
+It is not to be used by women who are pregnant or expecting a child.
+It may cause harm to the unborn fetus.

 It is not clear whether the medication is excreted via the breast milk.
 Speak to your doctor for more information.

-It is common for some side effects to occur as the body adjusts to Silagra.
-These include warmth or redness in your face, neck, or chest; stuffy nose; headache; upset stomach; or back pain.
+It is common for some side effects to occur as the body adjusts to Intagra.
+These include diarrhea, flushing, headache, indigestion and stuffy or runny nose.